snail-language/snail-language.github.io/_docs/02-basics.md

 ### Constructing Objects
 The `new` keyword constructs a value of the specified type.
 This expression returns the newly-constructed value.
-Snail separates out constructor functions from the initial creation of an object, so only the default values for members variables are set initially.
+Snail separates out constructor method from the initial creation of an object, so only the default values for members variables are set initially.